 Gavin as a spirit trainer?
 But that meant he was ... dead?!
 Shavanna's mind reeled in numb horror, even as her spirit clamored a multitude of frantic apologies and questions.
 There had been an ice giant rampage on her clan's winter camp, and with both the clan's only other healer-shaman (her) and one of their better young warriors (Kavan), gone, the clan's battle with the giant had ended in tragedy.

 Shame and despair had flooded through the young shamaness, to be replaced by cold horror.
 Kavan gone?
 Solemnly, Gavin's spirit had told her the grim news.
 Kavan had stayed in camp only long enough to collect his own gear, and then had followed after Shavanna.
-His remains had been found the following month, killed by hill giants ... after following one of Shavanna's false trails.
+His remains had been found the following month, killed by hill giants after he had followed one of Shavanna's false trails.

 From that point until now, she'd used the flirting aloofness as a way to actually keep folks from getting too close.
-Biding her time until she could have her revenge.
+Biding her time until she could find some form of absolution.

 The dance ended, and Kavan reached ghostly fingers to caress her cheek one last time.